duecredit/duecredit/README.md

         from .due import due, Doi, BibTeX

-     to provide reference for the entire module just use e.g.
+     To provide reference for the entire module just use e.g.

          due.cite(Doi("1.2.3/x.y.z"), description="Solves all your problems", path="magicpy")

-     To provide a reference for a function or a method, use dcite decorator
+     To provide a reference for a function or a method, use `dcite` decorator

          @due.dcite(Doi("1.2.3/x.y.z"), description="Resolves constipation issue")
          def pushit():
              ...

+    You can easily obtain DOI for your software using Zenodo.org and few other DOI providers.

 References can also be entered as BibTeX entries